FREDA: Flexible Relation Extraction Data Annotation: Data Annotation with FREDA

 \subsection{Sentences from WEXEA}

-A major part of RE data annotation is selecting entities and their co-references, which could potentially be involved in a relation to each other.
-Therefore, in the ideal case, a corpus should be used with entities already labeled.
+A major part of RE data annotation is selecting entities and their co-references, which could potentially be involved in a relation.
+Therefore, a corpus should be used with entities already labeled.
 This would only leave the decision on which entities are subject/object and whether a relation is expressed to the annotator.
 For example, a corpus for Named Entity Recognition (NER), such as the CONLL 2003 dataset \cite{sang2003introduction}, could be used.
-However, manually labeled corpora are usually limited in size and it is unlikely that they contain enough sentences that could be ``interesting'' or even relevant for a specific set of relations.
+However, manually labeled corpora are usually limited in size and it is unlikely that they contain enough sentences that could be relevant for a specific set of relations.

 To avoid this issue of potentially running out of text data, we are using sentences from WEXEA (Wikipedia EXhaustive Entity Annotations)~\cite{strobl2020wexea}.
 WEXEA is an exhaustively annotated dataset derived from the English Wikipedia, which currently contains over 6,000,000 articles.
 Wikipedia already includes many hyperlinks to entities.
 However, some may still be missing.
 Indeed, Wikipedia editors are not encouraged to link the same entity twice, the entity an article is about, and widely known entities, whose link is obvious to the reader.
-However, WEXEA authors claim to capture all these missing links with relatively simple methods since it is easier than in, for example, news text, which typically does not contain any links to start with.
-Therefore, WEXEA can be used in our approach since it contains the entity annotations already, which can speed up the process.
+However, WEXEA authors claim to capture all these missing links since it is easier than in, for example, news text, which typically does not contain any links to start with.
+Therefore, WEXEA can be used in our approach since it contains entity annotations already, which can speed up the process.
 In addition, articles are already split into sentences.

 WEXEA does not contain dates and times, but since some relations, e.g. \textit{date\_of\_birth}, require these, we use the SUTime library \cite{chang2012sutime}, implemented within the CoreNLP tool \cite{manning-EtAl:2014:P14-5}, in order to add these as entities.